iotaledger/snapshot-validator/README.md

 **Step 3.** Configure the local node and snapshot URLs.

-Open `validate.js` in an editor, and set the `iotaNode` and `snapshotUrl` variables appropriately.
+Open `validate.js` in an editor, and set the `iotaNode`, `snapshotUrl`, and `milestoneIndex` variables appropriately.
 The `snapshotUrl` should point to the `Snapshot.txt` file included with a snapshot Pull Request to iotaledger/iri.
 Using the January 28, 2018 snapshot as an example:

 1. Locate the pull request files: https://github.com/iotaledger/iri/pull/989/files
 2. Find SnapshotMainnet.txt and click the "View" button